Glareone/OpenAI-ChatGPT-best-practices/Deep-Learning-Works.md

 # Deep Learning
-# How Learn Process Works
+# How the Learn Process Works
 ![image](https://github.com/Glareone/OpenAI-and-ChatGPT-meet-.Net/assets/4239376/632cd97c-c2cc-4354-aea8-d640184d624d)

 1. The training and validation datasets are defined, and the training features are fed into the input layer.